batik

 Imagine, how can we tell if a fabric is thick or thin, firm 0r drapey, knit or woven, quilted, fuzzy, smooth or sequined just by viewing its outlines?
 We can express through shape, shadow, color, and through CONTOUR.

-To execute contour drawomg effectively, I recommend that you use something that shows up on the page well so that when you finish the exercise and look at your drawing, you can see the impact of the exploration that you’ve done.
-(For example, don’t use pale or soft colors.
-Go for a bold black pencil or pen.
+To execute contour drawing technique effectively, I recommend that you use something that shows up on the page well so that when you finish the exercise and look at your drawing, you can see the impact of the exploration that you’ve done.

-Pressure sensitivity adds another layer of information to your line quality, so SOFT GRAPHITE or BRUSH TIP PEN enhance this through their sensitivity).
+Pressure sensitivity adds another layer of information to your line quality, so SOFT GRAPHITE or BRUSH TIP PEN can enhance this through their sensitivity).

 It doesn’t always “sink in”the first time, but once you “get it” , CONTOUR DRAWING exercise is an experience you never graduate from, it ALWAYS brings discovery.